 I have learned this week that some things can’t be repeated often enough.
-If you know the story of the theoretical risk of water embolism and understand that this is no more likely than lunar transplacental relocation (the explanation of which shall be offered to the uninitiated presently), then I will simply thank you and allow you to click away.
-In fact, I’ll even give you a link to click: have a look at this fabulous water-related website that my friend Julie shared with me yesterday.
+If you know the story of the theoretical risk of water embolism and understand that this is no more likely than lunar transplacental relocation (the explanation of which shall be offered in just a moment), then I will simply thank you and invite you to click away.

-If, however, you are harbouring under the impression that the theoretical risk of water embolism is an actual possibility and/or a real risk when women labour and/or birth in water, then please give me three more really brief sentences to convince you otherwise.
+If, however, you are harbouring the impression that the theoretical risk of water embolism is an actual possibility and/or a real risk when women labour and/or birth in water, then please give me three more sentences to convince you otherwise.

 It is not real.